RobotLeopard86/CacaoEngine/docs/manual/addresses.md

 Their addresses use the type prefix `w`, and the identifier is the name of the world.

-## Binary Objects
+## Components
-Binary objects refer to objects accessible in game binaries (at present this is just components and helpers).
-Due to the sensitive and interconnected nature of code, binary objects **do not** use the overlay stack and are thus not possible to override.
+Component classes are stored in game binaries and made accessible to the engine at module load through the identification hook.
+Due to the sensitive and interconnected nature of code, components **do not** use the overlay stack and are thus not possible to override.

-Their addresses use the type prefix `b` and the identifier follows the format `<package>@<type>/<object identifier>`.
-The list of types is as follows:
+Their addresses use the type prefix `c` and the identifier follows the format `<package>/<component class name>`.
-* `com` - Component
-* `hlp` - Helper